NANDAVELAN/Prompt-EXP-1/README.md

 [Download the output PDF](./prompt%201-compressed.pdf)

 ## RESULT:
-The storybook was generated as specified.
+The storybook was generated about a bat who is afraid of dark for children aged 5 to 7..

 All requested features bed time story style, narration, and length—were included.